shayaandanishansari/LM-Stick/README.md

 * Single exe runner for simplicity

-## How it works and How it came to be
+## How it works and how it came to be?

 I tend to have an affinity towards freedom, freedom of knowledge, freedom of speech and in general of freedom.